vitalbullet/Soil-Analysis-and-Yield-Prediction/README.md

 For Windows users:
 //Goto :http://www.lfd.uci.edu/~gohlke/pythonlibs/ and download the mentioned python packages for your python version
-1. Downliad the zip file
+1. Download the zip file
 2. Extract it
 3. Right-Click -> Edit with IDLE
 4. F5